The ELODIE survey for northern extra-solar planets IV. HD196885, a close binary star with a 3.7-year planet: A second planet around one year?

 \section{A second planet around one year?}

-In 2004 it was reported a $P=386$~days companion to the { HD}\,196885\,A star, by the California \& Carnegie Planet Search Team on their webpage\footnote{http://exoplanets.org/esp/hd196885/hd196885.shtml}, detected through radial-velocity measurements obtained with the Lick survey.
-This planet is also listed in the the exoplanets Encyclopedia\footnote{http://exoplanet.eu/planet.php?p1=HD+196885\&p2=b}, by \citet{Fischer_Valenti_2005}, \citet{Chauvin_etal_2007} and \citet{Marchi_2007}.
-Unfortunately it is not known any publication describing the system as noticed by many other authors \citep{Chauvin_etal_2006,Sousa_etal_2006,Bonavita_Desidera_2007,Desidera_Barbieri_2007}.
+In 2004, a $P=386$~days companion to the { HD}\,196885\,A star was reported by the California \& Carnegie Planet Search Team on their webpage\footnote{http://exoplanets.org/esp/hd196885/hd196885.shtml}, detected through radial-velocity measurements obtained with the Lick survey.
+This planet was also listed in the the exoplanets Encyclopedia\footnote{http://exoplanet.eu/planet.php?p1=HD+196885\&p2=b}, by \citet{Fischer_Valenti_2005}, \citet{Chauvin_etal_2007} and \citet{Marchi_2007}.
+Unfortunately no publication describing the system is known, as noticed by many other authors \citep{Chauvin_etal_2006,Sousa_etal_2006,Bonavita_Desidera_2007,Desidera_Barbieri_2007}.
 Moreover, the system is not reported in the 2006 exoplanet catalog by \citet{Butler_etal_2006}, so we assume there was no confirmation of this planet after the first announcement.

 Curiously, performing a frequency analysis of the { ELODIE} radial velocity residuals (Fig.\ref{F1}), we find an important peak signature at about $ P = 368 $~days (Fig.\ref{F3}), that could be interpreted as a second planet around { HD}\,196885\,A. However, this peak is not present when we analyze { CORALIE} data, casting some doubts on its origin.
-Computing the { ELODIE} window function, we also remark an important peak at exactly $ 368 $~days (Fig.\ref{F3}), clearly suggesting that the peak shown in the frequency analysis is nothing but an aliasing of the observational data.
+Computing the { ELODIE} window function, we also note an important peak at exactly $ 368 $~days (Fig.\ref{F3}), clearly suggesting that the peak shown in the frequency analysis is an aliasing of the observational data.
 Performing a Keplerian fit to the { ELODIE} residuals, we find that the best fit corresponds to solutions with very high eccentricities ($e \sim 0.8 $), that are not dynamical stable.
-Moreover, when we plot a phase-folded of the residual radial velocities (Fig.\ref{F4}), we can see that our observations only cover half of the orbit, preventing us from fully constrain it.
+Moreover, when we plot a phase-fold of the residual radial velocities (Fig.\ref{F4}), our observations only cover half of the orbit, preventing us from fully constraining it.
 Finally, we performed a Keplerian fit of the three bodies also including data from { CORALIE} and { CORAVEL}.
-We found $ \sqrt{\chi^2} = 1.460 $ and $rms$\,=\,$11.30\,\mathrm{m/s}$, which does not represent a substantial improvement with respect to the system with only two companions (Tab.\ref{T2}).
+We found $ \sqrt{\chi^2} = 1.460 $ and $rms$\,=\,$11.30\,\mathrm{m/s}$, which does not represent a substantial improvement with respect to the system with only two companions (Table~\ref{T2}).
 The presence of a companion around $ 368 $~days can thus be discarded.